Woofshahenzup/PyMenuPup/README.md

 - Runs the system as root user by default
 - Does not require the use of `sudo` for system operations
 - Has Puppy Linux specific paths and configurations

+### EasyOS Compatibility
+This main version is also compatible with EasyOS by Barry Kauler, since:
+- EasyOS also runs as root by default
+- Uses a frugal layered filesystem similar to Puppy Linux
+- System paths and environment behave closely to Puppy-based systems No modifications are required to run the Puppy Linux version inside EasyOS.

 ### Versions for Standard Linux Distributions